Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

 What protection actually costs per card

-My all-in protection cost per shipped single: penny sleeve + toploader + team bag lands around C$[0.30–0.40].
-On a C$4 card that's real margin, which is why the level of protection should scale with the card:
+My all-in protection cost per shipped single, penny sleeve, toploader, team bag, lands around C$0.30 to C$0.40.
+On a C$4 card that's real margin, which is why protection should scale with the card:

 1. Under C$10: penny sleeve + toploader + painter's tape.
 Done.

-2. C$10–50: add the team bag, and a stiffer envelope or insert — see my shipping guide.
+2. C$10–20: add the team bag and a stiffer envelope insert, see my shipping guide.

-3. Over C$50: perfect fit + toploader + team bag inside a bubble mailer with tracking, no exceptions.
+3. Over C$20: perfect fit + toploader + team bag inside a tracked bubble mailer, no exceptions.
+C$20 is where my tracking rule kicks in anyway.